HolderOfTime99/EventReminder/README.md

 # Event Reminder

-A daily news and event reminder that sends a email with queried information.
+A daily news and event reminder that sends, exclusively from Gmail accounts, an email with queried information.

 ### Prerequisites